iterative/dvc.org/content/docs/studio/user-guide/projects-and-experiments/create-a-project.md

 To add a new project, follow these steps.

-1. Sign in to your [Iterative Studio](https://studio.iterative.ai/) dashboard using your GitHub.com, GitLab.com or Bitbucket.org account, or your email address.
+1. Sign in to your [Iterative Studio](https://studio.iterative.ai/) dashboard using your GitHub.com, GitLab.com, or Bitbucket.org account; or with your email address.

 2. Click on `Add a Project`.
 All the organizations that you have access to will be listed.